dnsimple/dnsimple-support/content/articles/secondary-dns-provider-easy-dns.markdown

 Log into your **EasyDNS** account.
 The first thing you'll do is add the domain.

 <info>
-EasyDNS has both a tabbed and one page view.
+EasyDNS has both a tabbed and one-page view.
 Your interface may look different depending on the layout you've selected, though the instructions below are the same.
 </info>

 ![DNSimple configuration is successful](/files/easy-dns-add-domain.png)